phenomnomnominal/workerbench.coffee/README.md

-## workerbench.coffee (v1.1.0)
+## workerbench.coffee (v1.2.0)

 Need to use a whole bunch of [**WebWorkers**](http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html), but don't know what devices they will run on?
-Unfortunately, the spec doesn't define a mechanism to get any information about the capabilities of the device, so how can you know what the best number of **Workers** to launch is?
+Unfortunately, there isn't an official spec that defines a mechanism to get any information about the capabilities of the device, so how can you know what the best number of **Workers** to launch is?

 **WorkerBench** is a tool designed to work it out for you!
 It runs a series of benchmark tests to make a reasonable guess about the best number of threads to run on a given device.

+### New in 1.2.0:

+There is now a [proposed API](http://wiki.whatwg.org/wiki/Navigator_HW_Concurrency) for finding out the number of cores that a device has! **WorkerBench** acts as a polyfill for this API by exposing the result of the benchmark tests as `navigator.hardwareConcurrency`.

 ## How to use:

 **WorkerBench** should be pretty straightforward to use!
 Download the CoffeeScript source and compile it to JavaScript (or just get the JS files from the repo) and include **workerbench.js** in your page.
 The only thing you need to think about is where the **worker.js** is in relation to the **workerbench.js** file.
 By default, it looks for **worker.js** to be in the same folder as **workerbench.js**, but the correct path can be provided as one of the initialisation options.

+### New in 1.2.0:

+**WorkerBench** will create the **WebWorkers** inline if the device has the supported APIs - this means fewer network calls for the seperate JS file!

 ## Initialisation: